 - Remove and cool on wire racks or on brown paper bags.

-- Then frost the bottoms of the cookies with the ginger frosting.
+When cool, frost the bottoms of the cookies with the ginger frosting.

 - Beat until light and fluffy.

-- Spread over bottom of cookies.
+Spread the frosting over bottom of the cooled cookies.

 - Decorate with spinkles, if desired.